 - Train Job: Complete with Shout Outs to a number of classic Westerns

 - Wham Episode: Walt and Jesse assemble a crew to pull off a train heist, and just barely get it done in time.
-While celebrating, a kid riding through on a dirtbike sees them, causing one of the heist workers to quickly pull out his pistol and shoot the kid as Jesse protests, following the creed of "no witnesses."
+While celebrating, a kid riding through on a dirtbike sees them, causing Todd to quickly pull out his pistol and shoot the kid as Jesse protests, following the creed of "no witnesses."